OlineRanum/3D-LEX_Controller/README.md

 ### Default File Naming
 If a file name is not specified using the "FILE" command, the data will be saved with the default name "NoFileNameGiven".
 Subsequent recordings will append "_rerecorded" to the file name.

+### Retargeted Animation Replay
+- After recording, a replay of the retargeted animation is displayed on an avatar in Unreal Engine.
+- This is achieved through a Blueprint event (a link to the blueprint will be added later).

 # Pipeline Illustrations
 ![Pipeline](/img/PineapplePipelineLightVersion.png)